anh0001/HumanoidRobot-GUI-Control/README.md

-# RTDS GUI & Control (Robotics Module 1)
+# Humanoid Robot GUI & Control

-Welcome to the GitHub repository for our RTDS GUI & Control (Robotics Module 1), part of the "Pemrograman Sistem Mekatronika" course.
+Welcome to the GitHub repository for our Humanoid Robot GUI & Control, part of the "Pemrograman Sistem Mekatronika" course.
 This repository contains all the necessary files and documentation for your project.

 ## Team Members